jdevera/subdue/README.rst

 I wanted to add some more features to the very simple 'sub' project, but since it had already become much more than a script gluing a couple of commands together, I ditched shell scripting and started a rewrite in Python.

 The overall structure was the same, there was a main monolithic file that had all the logic and it lived within the sub.
 This turned out to be a problem when I started to create more and more subs, since I found myself symlinking all their drivers to the development repository in my box.
-This made me realised that it would be better to make the drivers a thin layer on top of a powerful central framework that one can upgrade once and take advantage of everywhere instantaneously.
+Such pattern made me realise that it would be better to make the drivers a thin layer on top of a powerful central framework that one can upgrade once and take advantage of everywhere instantaneously.

 This meant a big redesign of everything from scratch, hence the start of a new project with a new name: Subdue, with the idea that it will help bring a collection of little scripts under the control of a meaningful common parent.